-To: Dietetic Students Applying to Professional Phase From: Jamie Weber, Coordinated Program Director RE: Application for professional phase Date: March 7th, 2022
+To: Dietetic Students Applying to Professional Phase From: Jamie Weber, Coordinated Program Director RE: Application for professional phase Date: March 15th, 2024

-All dietetic students must complete an application process in order to be admitted into the professional phase of the Master's of Science in Community Medical Dietetics (MSCMD) You cannot take master's level nutrition courses until you have been admitted into the professional phase.
+All second-year dietetic students must complete the application process in order to be admitted into the professional phase of the Master of Science in Community Medical Dietetics (MSCMD) You cannot take master's level nutrition courses until you have been admitted into the professional phase.
 To be eligible for admission, you must have satisfied all of the following requirements:

 - 1. A minimum cumulative GPA of 3.0 - 2.
-Completion of all nutrition courses with following minimum grades. - Grade of at least a "B" in all nutrition courses- 140, 173, 273, 340 & 341. - Grade of at least a "C" in BIO104/104L & 114/114L, 296, CHEM106, 140, 305. - 3.
-Once accepted into the professional phase, you will receive an email from TCCP (The Clinical Coordination Partnership), where you will need to create an account with "Student Passport".
-You will upload all background check results, as well as immunization records. - 4.
+Completion of all nutrition courses with the following minimum grades. - Grade of at least a "B" in all nutrition courses- 140, 173, 273, 340 & 341. - Grade of at least a "C" in BIO104/104L & 114/114L, 296, CHEM106, 140, 305. - 3.
+Once accepted into the professional phase, you will receive an email from Sonia (our system which houses all student information), where you will need to upload all immunizations and background check results. - 4.
 Completion of a self-disclosure statement and criminal history check in compliance with the Wisconsin Caregiver Law, through CastleBranch (see below).
-This must be completed by May 20, 2022.
+This must be completed by May 19, 2024.
 This can be completed by going to the website- Welcome to WORCS DOJ WORCS (wi.gov) -and click on "public access" and submit a "new background request."
 The cost of the background check is \$45, which the applicant is responsible.
-Once completed, background check findings should be uploaded to "Sonia". - Completion of all health and immunization requirements by May 20, 2022.
+Once completed, background check findings should be uploaded to "Sonia". - 5.
+Completion of all health and immunization requirements by May 19, 2024.
 Required health and immunization requirements are: Hepatitis B, MMR, Tdap, TB, flu shot and COVID-19 (fully vaccinated and boosted).
-Complete an updated immunization record Viterbo University and schedule a TB test via the website by December 1, 2022.
+Complete an updated immunization record Viterbo University and schedule a TB test via the website by December 1, 2024.
 Cost is \$5.
 All immunization information should be uploaded to Sonia, as well. - 6.
 Completion of an interview with a registered dietitian nutritionist from your hometown and a summary reflection paper of that learning experience.
 You will obtain the dietitian's signature verifying the meeting and scan all documents to send with all application materials. - 7.
-At the end of spring semester (the second-year), after you have received your spring semester grades, submit the application packet electronically by May 20, 2022.
+At the end of spring semester (the second-year), after you have received your spring semester grades, submit the application packet electronically by May 19, 2024.
 Include the following in the packet: - 1.
 Completed application form, and copy of your VitNet Degree Audit. - 2.
 RDN Interview form, plus the completed word-processed summary reflection paper.